couchbaselabs/docs-ng/content/couchbase-manual-2.2/best-practices.markdown

 As a rule, you should set the hostname before you add a node to a cluster.
-You can also provide a hostname in these ways: when you install a Couchbase Server 2.1 node or when you do a REST-API call before the node is part of a cluster.
+You can also provide a hostname in these ways: when you install a Couchbase Server 2.1 node or when you do a REST API call before the node is part of a cluster.
 You can also add a hostname to an existing cluster for an online upgrade.
 If you restart, any hostname you establish with one of these methods will be used.
 For instructions, see [Using Hostnames with Couchbase